The Best Restaurants in Notting Hill

 Gold

-Gold became an immediate hit after arriving in Notting Hill in 2019, with Princess Eugenie, Princess Beatrice, Jourdan Dunn and Lady Amelia Windsor all visiting within weeks of its launch.
+Gold became an immediate hit after arriving in Notting Hill, with Princess Eugenie, Princess Beatrice, Jourdan Dunn and Lady Amelia Windsor all visiting within weeks of its launch.
 If you go there you’ll quickly see why: it’s an endlessly chic spot, designed to reflect the bohemian spirit of the area – think stripped back interiors exposing the shell of the building and a garden room filled with pretty trees and greenery.
 But it’s certainly not style over substance: the kitchen is headed up by ex-River Cafe chef Theo Hill, with an eclectic mix of modern European sharing dishes alongside an equally cool cocktail list from Scout’s Matt Whiley and Rich Woods.

 95-97 Portobello Rd, London W11 2QB, goldnottinghill.com